palmerabollo/bot-food/README.md

 # bot-food

 Bot Food.
-A bot that helps you organize lunch at work. **Add @bot-food to your Skype groups** and give it a try.
+A bot that helps you count people to organize lunch at work. **Add @bot-food to your Skype groups** and give it a try.

 The bot understand the following commands:
 - **@bot-food +1** means that you'll have lunch today.